cylc/cylc-doc/src/tutorial/furthertopics/retries.rst

 Create a new workflow by running the following commands::

-   rose tutorial retries-tutorial
+   mkdir -p ~/cylc-run/retries-tutorial
-   cd retries-tutorial
+   cd ~/cylc-run/retries-tutorial

-You will now have a workflow with a ``roll_doubles`` task which simulates trying to roll doubles using two dice:
+And paste the following code into a ``flow.cylc`` file.
+This workflow has a ``roll_doubles`` task that simulates trying to roll doubles using two dice:

 .. code-block:: cylc